cheulyop/cheulyop.github.io/_posts/2018-03-22-making-website-with-github-and-jekyll.markdown

 ---
 layout: post
-title:  "Making a Website with Github and Jekyll"
+title:  "Making a Website with GitHub and Jekyll"
 date:   2018-03-22 00:00:00 -0500
 categories: jekyll github documentation
 ---

 This is the first post on this website, which I'm creating with [Jekyll][1].
-I used [Squarespace][2] for a past month to host my portfolio, but I wanted the experience of creating my own website, so I chose to make this homepage with Jekyll.
+I used [Squarespace][2] for a past month to host my portfolio, but I wanted the experience of creating my website from scratch, so I chose to make this homepage with Jekyll.
 Pros of using Jekyll is that it's free and highly customizable.
 If you happen to stumble upon this post, I hope you find what I'm putting here useful in any way.

-I'm not so experienced in front-end development, so the website looks quite bare as of now, but hopefully it'll get better as I learn more and add contents.

 Now here are steps I took.
 ### **Step 1.
 Create a new GitHub repository**